Simhyeon/r4d/docs/macro_syntax.md

 whitespaces from output.

 ```
-$ifenv^(HOME,

-    hello world

-    hello rust
+$define(
+	test
+	=
+	Hello
+	World
 )
+$test()
+$test^()
 ===
-hello world

-        hello rust
+        Hello
+        World

+Hello
+        World
 ```

 **Trim input**

-Trim input attribute ```=``` trims macro arguments by lines rather than trimming macro output.
+Trim input attribute ```=``` trims macro arguments by lines and also trim by chunk.
 This is useful when you want to use a multiline complex text as arguments but surplus blank spaces are unnecessary.

-Trim input attribute applies triml macro for the input
+Trim input attribute applies triml & trim macro for the input.
+Though those trimming is applied as chunk not per arguments.

 ```
+% Needs trim output to remove newline that comes before "hello world"
 $ifenv^=(HOME,
     hello world
     How are you?